How can companies secure funding for high-impact innovation and industrial leadership?

 "The IPCEI framework is pivotal to facilitating collaboration across member states on projects that not only drive technological innovation but also contribute to solving critical industrial challenges.
 PwC's Incentives Hub delivers tailored, full-scale support throughout the IPCEI application process, providing assistance with preparing necessary documentation for pre-notification and notification, including administrative and technical writing and all annexes, as well as its administration, collaboration building, and engagement with authorities."

-Zuzana Palkechova, Senior Manager, PwC CEE Incentives Hub
+Zuzana Palkechova, Director, PwC CEE Incentives Hub

 IPCEI at a glance